armanmoztar/armanmoztar/README.md

 ## Hi there 👋

-My name is Arman and I'm currently a fourth-year mathematics student at the University of British Columbia.
-My passion lies in computer science, data science, and machine learning.
+My name is Arman and I'm a fourth-year mathematics student at the University of British Columbia.
+My interests lie in computer science, data science, and machine learning.
 Here's a little bit about me:

 - Currently working at Amazon as a Software Development Engineer Intern 🖥️